PratikshaJain37/PratikshaJain37.github.io/_posts/2020-06-25-django-calculator.md

 <!--background-->
 This is one of those apps that every 'Beginner Projects for Django' blogs suggest, as it helps in understanding how models, views, forms and html pages work together.

-I ran into a lot of errors while making it, and it really did help me understand how these core basics all work toegther.
+I ran into a lot of errors while making it, and it really did help me understand how these core basics all work together.
 It also taught me how to Google more efficiently - there was terminology that I hadn't encountered before, and I had to figure out what exactly I wanted.

 ### Aim: ###